 - Height 6' 1", Weight 185 lb.

 - Born April 22, 1955 in Kansas City, KS USA

-"The correlation I felt was like going from high school to performing open-heart surgery.
-I felt that's how much better I had to be." - David Clyde, quoted in an August 2003 Baseball Digest article about him
+"The correlation I felt was like going from high school to performing open heart surgery.
+I felt that's how much better I had to be." - David Clyde, August 2003, to Baseball Digest

 - Venezuelan League Statistics